czs108/Windows-PE-Packer/docs/Set the Property of Assembly Files in Visual Studio.md

-# Set the Property of the .ASM File in Visual Studio
+# Set the Property of Assembly Files in *Visual Studio*

 The entry code of the shell is written in Microsoft Assembly Language in `.asm` files.